Red-Squadron/revature-universal-login/README.txt

 Merging your completed branch with the gitlab repo:

-Use the gitlab webpage to send a merge request, don't mess about in git bash.
+Use the github webpage to send a merge request, don't mess about in git bash.